Portuguese grammar: Infinitive form

 The gerund "-ndo" form is still correct in European Portuguese and it is used colloquially in the Alentejo region, but relatively rare (although its adverbial uses and the other participle forms are not uncommon).
 On the other hand, the "a + infinitive" form is virtually nonexistent in Brazil, and is considered incorrect in Brazilian Portuguese, though it can be found in 19th-century literature.

-A distinctive trait of Portuguese grammar (shared with the Galician and Sardinian languages) is the existence of infinitive verb forms inflected according to the person and number of the subject:
+A distinctive trait of Portuguese grammar (shared with the Galician, Logudorese-Nuorese Sardinian and Old Neapolitan languages) is the existence of infinitive verb forms inflected according to the person and number of the subject: